aws-samples/aws-glue-cdk-cicd/README.md

-# Build, Test, and Deploy AWS Glue workflows using AWS CDK based CI/CD pipelines
+# Build, Test and Deploy ETL solutions using AWS Glue and AWS CDK based CI/CD pipelines

 ### About The Project

 This repository demonstrates building a Continuous Integration and Continuous Delivery (CI/CD) pipeline using AWS CodeCommit, AWS CodeBuild and AWS CodePipeline to provision AWS Glue based data pipelines using AWS Cloud Development Kit (CDK).

-Please refer to the accompanying post [Build, Test, and Deploy AWS Glue workflows using AWS CDK based CI/CD pipelines](https://aws.amazon.com/blogs/big-data/build-test-and-deploy-aws-glue-workflows-using-aws-cdk-based-cicd-pipelines/) for additional information.
+Please refer to the accompanying post [Build, Test and Deploy ETL solutions using AWS Glue and AWS CDK based CI/CD pipelines](https://aws.amazon.com/blogs/big-data/build-test-and-deploy-etl-solutions-using-aws-glue-and-aws-cdk-based-cicd-pipelines/) for additional information.

 ### Solution Overview